KognitionAI/pilecv4j/README.md

 # Introduction to the Project

 An introduction and overview of the project was presented to the Philly Java Users Group on Feb 22, 2023.
-It starts off at a very basic level.
+It starts off at a very basic level so it should be easy for anyone that already knows Java to follow.

 [![Image and Video Processing using OpenCV and Pilecv4j](https://img.youtube.com/vi/FrSOjOil1o8/1.jpg)](https://www.youtube.com/watch?v=FrSOjOil1o8)